afvillegasm/xtreme-camp-application/README.md

 # "DB SCRIPTS" FOLDER

-"DB SCRIPTS XTREMECAMP.txt" Contains the SQL Scripts for the creation of CAMPSITES, CUSTOMERS, BOOKINGS tables, and the insert sentence for the creation of CAMPSITE "VolcanoCamp".
+"DB SCRIPTS XTREMECAMP.txt" Contains the SQL Scripts (Using a H2 Database in Server Mode) for the creation of CAMPSITES, CUSTOMERS, BOOKINGS tables, and the insert sentence for the creation of CAMPSITE "VolcanoCamp".

 # "JMETER LOAD TEST PROJECT" FOLDER